 In fact, they’re buying it to optimize their warehouse side of the operation, which uses a lot of robots very similar to Roomba with lighter movement and similar style locomotion.
 I think it’s going to be a really big improvement for that side, especially speaking as somebody who worked on inventory management.”

 Nature may abhor a vacuum but even a vacuum cleaner can provide an enormous amount of data.
-In the meantime, keep an eye out for a Roomba loyalty program and read more on our transcripts here with 14 days on us.
+In the meantime, keep an eye out for a Roomba loyalty program and read more on our transcripts here with a free trial on us.

 - KDP (Keurig Dr Pepper): Former Competitor Believes KDP Will Continue to Have Pricing Power With Respect to Single-Serve Coffee